Nunavut body to consider increasing polar bear quota in Kitikmeot

 “Providing a clear rationale for any decision on harvest level will be particularly important in a context of heightened national and international scrutiny,” says the May 14 submission from Environment Canada.

-However, recognizing the “importance of a subsistence harvest to Inuit of the Canadian North,” Environment Canada says an “argument could be made” to increase the TAH slightly — above three animals but fewer than 13 — “in order to continue to move towards the agreed-upon target population.”
+However, recognizing the “importance of a subsistence harvest to Inuit of the Canadian North,” Environment Canada says an “argument could be made” to increase the quota slightly — above three animals but fewer than 13 — “in order to continue to move towards the agreed-upon target population.”

 That target population number is 750 bears.